dsagman/picat/readme_v2.md

 ## Variables
 - Variable names must have an initial capital letter or underscore.
 - Like Prolog, Picat programmers tend towards short, often single character variable names.
-- Long variable names are bi-capitalized.
+- Long variable names tend to be bi-capitalized, but this is just a style recommendation.

-hakank: This is just a stylistic recommentation
+Personally, I find the whole "Prolog, we don't use variables more than a two characters long" a little hard to follow.
+I can see where it comes from the history of logic programming coming from symbolic logic, but for reading other people's code, somewhat longer names would be perfectly fine by me.

 hakank: And: All statements/expressions must be ended by ","
 ```
 A = 5. % OK